DrEmmaSeymour/PetApplication/README.md

 A simple Spring Boot application demonstrating **Spring Data JPA**, **H2 in-memory database**, and **RESTful endpoints** for managing pet records.

 ---
+> **Note:** Most of my professional projects are proprietary and not publicly available.
+This repository features a representative code sample demonstrating my skills in Java, Spring Boot, and application architecture.
+Additional public projects will be added over time as they are prepared for sharing.

 ## 🚀 Features
 - **Spring Boot 3** with Maven/Gradle build